 How about pets and wooden flooring?

 In fact, pets can pretty much leave a lot of imperfections on your newly installed and well-maintained hardwood floor.
-To prevent their nails scratching the top veneer, simply make sure you keep their nails trimmed.
+To prevent their nails from scratching the top veneer, simply make sure you keep their nails trimmed.
 Also, remove immediately the dirt and dust they leave.

 Here are some of the most common hardwood flooring terms clarified for you, so you can make better choices.